 Between Champagne wines themselves, you can find multiples wine bottles shapes in the Champagne region in France!

-For example, the worldwide Ruinart Champagne that you can taste in My Winedays Champagne Luxury Private day tour, is famous and well-known for its bottle shape: It has a thin neck but a really large body.
+For example, the world famous Champagne Ruinart, available for tasting on a VIP champagne tour with My Winedays, is famous and well-known for its bottle shape: It has a thin neck but a really large body.

 Tall, smooth shoulder, thin neck, slightly conic body: Here is the Burgundy bottle called “Bourguignonne” in French.
 This bottle can have different colors from brown to green, but the most usual is the “dead leaf” tone.
 Its origins are from a region called Bourgogne where Pinot Noir, Chardonnay or Chablis is produced.
 The famous red wine Côte de Beaune comes from this region.